Small Web Design Changes Can Make a Big Difference

-By taking the time beforehand to fully examine and get to know your customers, you will ensure you’re making the right changes to your web design to suit their needs.
+By examining and getting to know your customers fully, you will ensure you’re making the right changes to your web design to suit their needs.

 Simple Web Design Wins

-First impressions count for a lot!
-Don’t overwhelm visitors to your site right off the bat with a busy interface that’s hard to navigate.
+First impressions count a lot!
+Don’t overwhelm visitors to your site with a busy interface that’s hard to navigate.
 Ask any web designer…Successful web design projects (big or small) require restraint and the ability to edit down.

-I know, I know…it can be tempting to try to pack as much on a page as possible, but the numbers show, it’s just not effective.
+I know, I know…it can be tempting to pack as much on a page as possible, but the numbers show it’s just not effective.
 A website’s design needs to be clean and straightforward.
-On the same note, the navigation of your website needs to be intuitive.
+On the same note, your website’s navigation needs to be intuitive.

 Good Web Design Is Consistent, Not Monotonous

-Using a consistent style across a website’s pages gives the user a predictable experience.
+A consistent style across a website’s pages gives the user a predictable experience.
 That’s a good thing!
-It helps then understand where to look for information and, overall, just makes it easier to navigate the site.
+It helps them understand where to look for information and makes it easier to navigate the site.

 However, it’s important to balance consistency with an artistic touch.
-In web design, artistic pops could be photos, videos, call-out boxes, and so forth.
-A good web designer will know how, where, and when to use these types of elements.
+In web design, artistic pops could be photos, videos, call-out boxes, etc. A good web designer will know how, where, and when to use these elements.